knorm/knorm/docs/guides/virtuals.md

 ## Virtual config

+A virtual field's config can either be a function or an object.
+If a function, it's assumed to the virtual's `get` function.

-The config object is similar to an accessor descriptor for [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty):
+As an object, the virtual config object is similar to an accessor descriptor for [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty):

 | Option | Type     | Description                                                                                                                                      |